Download the print version

 - accredited persons must have regard to the data minimisation principle, which limits the scope of a consumer data request that an accredited person may make on behalf of a consumer.

 3.3 The requirement in Privacy Safeguard 3 applies where an accredited person seeks to collect CDR data directly from a CDR participant, or via a designated gateway.
+Privacy Safeguard 3 will also apply to an accredited person where they engage an accredited outsourced service provider to seek to collect CDR data on their behalf.

 Why is it important?